-Bread pudding is not only a stand-out dessert for any holiday table, but true comfort food, especially during the cooler months of the year.
-Most bread pudding is served warm with a custardy center, which is always a nice contrast to the crunchy top that you can easily break with a spoon.
-Traditionally, it’s made with cream, milk and eggs, but sometimes it’s fun to play with the flavorings, and use something much more festive, like eggnog.
+Eggnog Bread Pudding with Warm Caramel Sauce is a stand-out dessert on any holiday table with its warm custard center and crunchy top.
+Traditionally, it’s made with cream, milk and eggs, but this time of the year, it’s fun to play with the flavorings, and use something much more festive, like eggnog.

-Eggnog as most of us know it, is a seasonal drink to enjoy at a Christmas gathering, or in front of a roaring fire.
-It’s rich and creamy consistency makes it truly a splurge worthy beverage, so take it slow and enjoy every sip.
-Warming spices like nutmeg, always begin to bring you into a holiday mood, and a small dash of cinnamon, adds to the already magnificent cheer.
+Eggnog is a seasonal drink to enjoy at a Christmas gathering, or in front of a roaring fire in the wintertime.
+It’s rich and creamy consistency makes it truly a splurge worthy beverage, but using it as a flavoring in desserts brings additional cheer.

-To start, a good holiday bread pudding begins with a soaking of dried bread cubes, and in this case, in a bath of eggnog because it slightly softens them, before a splash of rum and vanilla, to create a spectacular Santa-fied dessert.
-The chunks of bread drink up every last bit of custard before the entire dish is baked, until golden brown and puffy, like Chris Kringle’s cheeks at Christmastime.
-The warm caramel sauce makes this dessert even more special, and I’d watch it closely if I were you, because you might catch a family member sneak a fingerful straight from the serving bowl.
-I scoop the pudding onto plates, and pour the thickened amber sugar over the top, and wait for it to roll down the sides, just like an erupting volcano.
-There’s something satisfying about the presentation, and I’m sure this will lift you into the holiday spirit.
-I know it does for me.
+To start, a good holiday bread pudding begins with soaking dried bread cubes, and in this case, in a bath of eggnog, because it slightly softens them.
+A splash of rum and vanilla add flavor to this spectacular holiday dessert as the chunks of bread drink up every last bit of custard before being baked.
+The warm caramel sauce finishes the dessert beautifully and adds burnt sugar notes to each and every spoonful.
+I scoop the pudding onto plates, and pour the thickened amber sugar over the top, and wait for it to roll down the sides.
+A perfect Christmastime dessert.

 Ingredients